 1. Failing to plan for retirement

-No one likes to think about retirement, but ignoring it could be the difference between a stress-free retirement and one filled with worry.
+No one likes to think about retirement, but ignoring it could be the difference between a comfortable retirement and one filled with worry.
 Dollar for dollar, a comprehensive plan can help you manage risk, make sure your savings will outlive you and cover your expenses in retirement.

 The first step to making your retirement plan happen is figuring out how much you actually need.
 The second step is getting a little creative about how you might get there.
 Together, these make up a solid plan.